Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 What does research say about using rewards for kids?

 Rewards can be a great thing!
-The research on rewards is mixed and there’s quite a debate about this topic.
+The research on rewards is mixed, and there is a considerable debate about this topic.
 Certainly behavior modification can be effective, and some research claims that rewards can be an extremely helpful tool to encourage kids.

-Clinical psychologist David Anderson, senior director of the ADHD and Behavior Disorders Center at the Child Mind Institute in Manhattan, promotes the idea that rewards can be used in a positive way to help a child develop behavior and habits in a certain area.
+Clinical psychologist David Anderson, senior director of the ADHD and Behavior Disorders Center at the Child Mind Institute in Manhattan, advocates for using rewards in a positive way to help children develop targeted behaviors and habits.
 “As those behaviors become more habitual, you’re either giving rewards less frequently, or you’re switching to a new focus of behavior,” he explained.

 “Yale’s Virginia Shiller says, if your child is struggling to do something she really needs to do, either because she doesn’t like it or doesn’t yet have the skills needed to enjoy it, that’s a good reward opportunity.”
 Shiller also states that rewards can provide “a bridge to give [kids] a reason to try it—and hopefully, they’ll eventually feel competent and successful, and that [feeling] will take the place of the rewards.”